pedroosorio98/APS-Finan-as-II---Insper/README.md

 # APS Finanças II - Insper
-**Autores:** Arthur Wachslicht e Pedro Osorio.
+**Authors:** Arthur Wachslicht e Pedro Osorio.

-Código elaborado por Arthur Wachslicht e Pedro Osorio para a elaboração da Atividade Prática e Supervisionada (APS) da matéria de Finanças II do Insper.
-Os tópicos abordados estão ligados à fronteira eficiente de markowitz para a alocação ótima de ativos
+Code written by Arthur Wachslicht and Pedro Osorio for the Finance II course project at Insper.
+Topics are mainly related to efficient Markowitz frontier for optimal asset allocation.